qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

    Click on the [Color] and [Thickness] buttons to adjust those properties.
 * Use the :guilabel:`Background color` menu for setting a background color.
   Click on the [Color...] button to display a dialog where you can pick a color or choose from a custom setting.
-  Transparency can be adjusted through adjusting the alpha field settings.
+  Transparency can be adjusted through atlering the alpha field settings.
 * Use the :guilabel:`Item ID` to create a relationship to other Print Composer items.
   This is used with |qg| server and other potential web clients.
 You can set an ID on an item (for example, a map or a label), and then the web client can send data to set a property